Nov 21, 2024 - Sale 2687

 Estimate: $ 800 - $ 1,200

 (AMERICAN REVOLUTION--1780.)
-Power of attorney and will drawn up by a sailor about to debark on a privateer.
+Power of attorney and will drawn up by a sailor about to embark on a privateer.
 Partly printed Document Signed by James Beecher and others.
 3 pages, 13 x 8 inches, with docketing on final blank; folds, moderate wear and soiling.
 [Philadelphia?], 22 September 1780

 Additional Details